 C. More advanced behaviors and teaching tasks to mitigate your disability

-You will also need to purchase online classes as we work through them.
+You may also want to purchase online classes as we work through them.

 The online classes have text, photos and video and you can submit answers to class questions as well as ask questions you need to have answered immediately.
 You can also read other students questions and our answers.
 Click here to see the list of classes available.